Sarah & Tom Bricker’s Top 10 Disney Nighttime Spectaculars & Fireworks

 Wondrous Journeys, Disneyland

-Wondrous Journeys is Disneyland’s new nighttime spectacular for the 100 Years of Wonder celebration, created to pay tribute to legacy of the Walt Disney Animation Studios.
-Wondrous Journeys features nods to every film released by the iconic studio over the past century.
-This means music, characters, and iconic moments from movies including Encanto, Beauty and the Beast, Mulan, Hercules, The Princess and the Frog, Peter Pan, Sleeping Beauty, Snow White, Frozen, Treasure Planet, Big Hero 6, Moana, and many more.
+Wondrous Journeys is essentially Happily Ever After: Disneyland Edition.
+It’s the nighttime spectacular created to pay tribute to legacy of the Walt Disney Animation Studios, featuring nods to every film released by the iconic studio over the past century–from Peter Pan and Sleeping Beauty to Big Hero 6 and Encanto.

 Wondrous Journeys is perfectly paced, has a coherent thematic through-line and semblance of story, and is brimming with powerful moments.
 Unlike so many recent nighttime spectaculars, it doesn’t drag anywhere.
 Wondrous Journeys is exceptional from start to finish, and masterfully pairs pyro with projections, music and more.